verbo-ai/sokka/doc/getting-started.md

   {:limit 100})
 ```

-For a list of all available functions to query tasks, see:
+For a list of all available functions to query tasks, see documentation for TaskStore.
-(d/ai.verbo/sokka/0.0.1-alpha1/api/verbo.sokka.task#TaskStore)[TaskStore]